Advanced Control of Variable Flux Permanent Magnet Synchronous Machines (VFCON)

 Permanent magnet synchronous machines (PMSM) have been the focus of significant research effort in recent years due to their superior performance, controllability, efficiency or power density, compared to other types of machines.
 The continuous demand of more efficient electric systems, safer and more reliable made PMSMs the primary option for traction and generation applications in multiple fields:household applications, electric traction and generation systems, military and aerospace applications.
 Nevertheless, efficiency of PMSMs is diminished in variable speed systems operating at high speeds as negative d-axis current must be applied in order to counteract permanent magnet (PM) flux linkage, matching the back electromotive force (Back-EMF) with the available voltage in the DC link.
 This mode of operation is known as flux-weakening and is characterized by an inherent copper and core loss increase; due to continuous application of negative d-axis current and the extra harmonics produced in the airgap field.
 Extra losses reduce the efficiency and increases the temperature of all machine parts (i.e. electric insulation, magnetization of PM), accelerating its degradation.
 To avoid the injection of flux weakening current and its subsequent adverse effects, variable flux permanent magnet machines (VFPMSMS, also known as memory motors) have been proposed.
 These types of machines dynamically change the PM magnetization state (MS) during high speed operation, to reduce the need of flux weakening current what drastically reduce the induced losses.
 Design optimization of a VF-PMSM becomes a complex task since power density, and the volume of permanent magnet used must be maintain compared to conventional PMSMs.
 At the same time, the machine must allow magnetization/demagnetization easiness to avoid overrated converters, and high demagnetization withstand capability to torque currents.
 VF-PMSM design relies also on the PM magnetics, electric and thermal stability.
 A precise characterization of the PMs is therefore key to achieve a precise, stable and safe control of VF-PMSM which is achieved when the magnetization state of the permanent magnets is accurately estimated.
 Therefore, the development of new PM magnetization state estimation state is a key factor for the controllability of VF-PMSMs.

-- Investigation MS trajectories that can be adopted depending on the machine working condition and MS requirements; this will include the analysis of the injected current for MS manipulation on the final PMs MS, the required energy consumption considering side effects, and the operating capabilities of MS manipulation possible trajectories.
-Also, this second goal includes monitoring techniques to determine the PMs MS.
+The second goal is to investigate MS trajectories that can be adopted depending on the machine working condition and MS requirements; this will include the analysis of the injected current for MS manipulation on the final PMs’ MS, the required energy consumption considering side effects, and the operating capabilities of MS manipulation possible trajectories.
+Also, this second goal includes monitoring techniques to determine the PMs’ MS.

-FEM Model of a VF-PMSM (left) and detailed model of magnet arangemente per pole (right)
+FEM Model of a V-type VF-PMSM (left) and VF-PMSP (right)

 Results of non-uniform demagnetization using FEM